ata-sesli/newsprint/README.md

 - Existing article IDs are checked in batches.
 - New articles are inserted in batch.
 - The feed reloads once after bulk data changes.

+Refresh is staged:

+- Healthy sources use a 4-second fast lane.
+- Degraded sources retry in a 16-second recovery lane.
+- Dead sources are skipped during automatic refresh until explicitly refreshed.
+- The current feed stays visible while network fetching is in progress.
+- The header shows source progress during refresh.
+- The loading animation is reserved for final feed preparation and cache swapping.
+- Background and recovery refreshes can produce a quiet pending update instead of immediately reordering what you are reading.

+Feed sorting is cached:

+- Hot and Newest sort bundles are prepared together when feed data changes.
+- Switching Hot/Newest uses cached in-memory snapshots when possible.
+- A missing or stale sort cache shows the loading state briefly while rebuilding off-main.

 Startup behavior is optimized: